FAQ - General

 is not available through the EchoLink Web site.)

-2. Will EchoLink run on a PDA, such as an
+2. Will EchoLink run on a mobile device?

 An edition of EchoLink for the Apple iPhone, iPad, and iPod touch is now available, free of charge, at the App Store.